-The Denoiser belongs to the noise reduction systems.
-It does not require any special coding method prior to recording, such as that required by the familiar tape noise reduction system by DOLBY[TM] Lab.
+The Denoiser is what is known as a noise reduction system, although no encoding process is required before recording, as is the case with the very widespread tape noise reduction system from DOLBYTM Labs.
 The Denoiser efficiently removes all types of wideband noises from recorded audio tracks.
-The Algorithmix[®] Denoiser is used to remove tape hiss, static noise in telephone clips and residual noise on old records after they have been edited using the Descratcher.
+The Algorithmix® Denoiser is used to remove tape hiss, static noise in telephone clips and residual noise on old records after they have been edited using the Descratcher.